tensorwerk/hangar-py/docs/concepts.rst

 we'll briefly cover the second major component of Hangar here.
 In short "Bookkeeping" describes everything about the repository.
-By everything, we do mean that the Bookkeeping records describe everything: all commits, parents, branches, arraysets, samples, data descriptors, schemas, commit message, etc.
+By everything, we do mean that the Bookkeeping records describe everything: all commits, parents, branches, columns, samples, data descriptors, schemas, commit message, etc.
 Though complete, these records are fairly small (tens of MB in size for decently sized repositories with decent history), and are highly compressed for fast transfer between a Hangar client/server.